YugAjmera/ALFA/README.md

 sudo /etc/init.d/lighttpd start
 ```

-8.
+8. Connect the Raspberry Pi to a Wifi network.
 ```
 hostname -I
 ```
 This will give you a IP address.
-You can access the web page using any wifi-enalbed device by entering this IP address.
-Using this, you can control the robot and also view the live video feed !
+You can now access the web page using any wifi-enalbed device by entering this IP address.

 Find the Report of the project [here](/PS-1%20Report.pdf).